Aiaid/2dns/GITHUB_PAGES_SETUP.md

      ```
    - You may also need to check repository settings under Settings → Actions → General → Workflow permissions
      and ensure "Read and write permissions" is selected

+5. **Check dependencies and Node.js version**

+   The workflow uses:
+   - Node.js version 22
+   - pnpm version 10.2.0

+   If you're encountering build issues, check that your application is compatible with these versions.

 6. **Understanding the Redirection Logic**